omneyaEid/LeetCode/README.md

+# Problem Solving

-# Solve problems from LeetCode with python , java and some of sql queries
+ Solve problems from LeetCode with python , java and some of sql queries